Maya and Early

 Yola M. Caecenary

 Putting on her jogging shoes, Maya hummed the opening theme of her favourite television series.
-Drinking a glass of warm water then she flew from her apartment.
+Drinking a glass of warm water, she then flew from her apartment.
 The warm and tender summer morning greeted her as she started her running.
 Her wavy brown hair bound together in a ponytail bobbed left and right with every step she took.

 Maya enjoyed jogging alone.
 It wasn’t only because there wasn’t anybody available to accompany her, it was also because she started it much earlier than other people did.
 In addition, jogging with Barış, her fiancé, wasn’t an option.
 He would be busy with his cellphone while jogging and wouldn’t do it more than half an hour.